vek-kal/mwc-node/doc/stratum.md

-# Grin Stratum RPC Protocol
+# MWC Stratum RPC Protocol

 *Read this in other languages: [Korean](translations/stratum_KR.md), [简体中文](translations/stratum_ZH-CN.md).*

-This document describes the current Stratum RPC protocol implemented in Grin.
+This document describes the current Stratum RPC protocol implemented in MWC.

 ## Table of Contents